 Most commonly affected breeds: older, unspayed females of every breed

 - Hemangiosarcoma is a form of cancer that develops from cells that line the blood vessels, most commonly attacking the spleen but also the liver, heart, and skin.
 Dogs with splenic tumors seldom display signs of illness until the tumor ruptures and they go into shock caused by extreme blood loss, with pale gums, sudden weakness, and labored breathing.
 Emergency surgery is required to stem the blood loss, followed by chemotherapy.
-Sadly, this disease rarely gives warning signals until it has progressed into the later stages and treatment is often too late.
+Sadly, this disease rarely gives warning signals until it has progressed into the later stages and treatment often is too late.

 Most commonly affected breeds: golden retrievers, German shepherds, Portuguese water dogs, Skye terriers

-What kind of signs should I watch for?
+What signs should I watch for?